 This includes everything cost related you need to account for, like marketing and promotion, manufacturing or production, technology, and your people.

-Any source that generates income for your business is a revenue stream.
+Outline how your business will generate revenue.
 Some common examples are product sales, speaking engagements, and consulting services.